stealth/grab/README.md

 Options:

 ```
+Usage: ./greppin [-rIOLlsSH] [-n <cores>] <regex> <path>

+	-2	-- use PCRE2 instead of PCRE
 	-O	-- print file offset of match
 	-l	-- do not print the matching line (Useful if you want
 		   to see _all_ offsets; if you also print the line, only
 		   the first match in the line counts)
 	-s	-- single match; dont search file further after first match
 		   (similar to grep on a binary)
- -H     -- use hyerscan lib for scanning (see build instructions)
+	-H	-- use hyperscan lib for scanning
 	-S	-- only for hyperscan: interpret pattern as string literal instead of regex
- -L     -- machine has low mem; half chunk-size (default 1GB)
+	-L	-- machine has low mem; half chunk-size (default 2GB)
 		   may be used multiple times
 	-I	-- enable highlighting of matches (useful)
- -n <n> -- Use n cores in parallel (recommended for flash/SSD)
+	-n	-- Use multiple cores in parallel (omit for single core)
-           n <= 1 uses single-core
 	-r	-- recurse on directory
- -R     -- same as -r

 ```